gsidsid/ai-express/README.md

 ![Dashboard](src/assets/readme-dashboard.png)

 Run locally, or [set up a database on MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) to deploy it for free in a few minutes.
-Note that free Render instances take 5-10 minutes to deploy and ~30 seconds to wake after 15 minutes of inactivity, and should probably be just used for evaluation.

 <details>
 <summary> More details on how to do this</summary>